broilo/UFC-project/data-mining/instagram/arc298/README.md

 1. thenotoriousmma: 2749 *images*.jpg

-### Obs: due the huge amount os images, I'll included it only a subset of thenotoriousmma images.
+### Obs: due the huge amount os images, I'll included here only a subset of thenotoriousmma images.